tritertium/gm0/source/docs/design-skills/cad.rst

    .. glossary::

       Computer-aided design (CAD)
          CAD is software most commonly used to aid the design and drafting of parts and assemblies in engineering.
-In FTC\ |reg|, CAD is used to make 3D models of robots as well as design custom parts.
+In FTC\ |reg|, CAD is used to 3D model robots and design custom parts.

 **CAD is not necessary in FTC to build a successful robot.** Many successful teams didn't CAD their robot at all.
 Other successful teams only made parts of their robot in CAD.
 Still other teams fully designed their robot in CAD.